-The first part of the hike to get to the trailhead will actually take you through a residential area that eventually opens up into a two-tiered 150-foot waterfall.
+The first part of the hike actually goes through a residential area that eventually reaches a two-tiered 150-foot waterfall.

-This section of the hike can be a bit unsteady under your feet so they have ropes in place to help you get through the loose rocks safely.
+At points, you’ll be on a rocky trail so they have ropes in place to help you get through the uneven footing safely.

 Calabasas Peak Trail